LaineGroty/FibonacciFamily/README.md

 # FibonacciFamily
-A lightweight, high-speed library for the Fibonacci and its generalizations
+A lightweight, high-speed library for the Fibonacci sequence and its generalizations